vengi-voxel/vengi/docs/voxconvert/Examples.md

 `./vengi-voxconvert --input input.vox --script "replacepalette built-in:minecraft true" --output mincraft.vox`

+## Export flat normal gltf

+If you want to export flat normals for your `gltf/glb` file, you can use disable to re-use existing vertices and duplicate the vertices.
+This gives you flat normals for each vertex.

+`./vengi-voxconvert -set voxformat_reusevertices false --input input.vengi --output output.gltf`

+By setting `voxformat_reusevertices` to `true` you get surface normals for your mesh.

+> **NOTE:** This only works for cubic voxels - if you use another meshing algorithm (see [voxel_meshmode](../Configuration.md) cvar), this setting most likely doesn't have the same effect.

 ## Export all nodes as single files

 Save all nodes in the `input.vengi` file as dedicated files named after the names of the nodes.